7 Pension Cyber Security Recommendations for Trustees

 9th October, 2023

-• Recent high profile cyber incidents are an important reminder for trustees that pension schemes hold a lot of information that criminals would like to get their hands on.
+Recent high-profile cyber incidents are an important reminder for trustees that pension schemes are a significant target for pensions cyber security threats, holding a wealth of information that criminals seek to exploit.
 Even though most trustees delegate day-to-day running of their schemes to third party administrators, the trustees remain ultimately responsible for the security of that information.

 1. Prepare, maintain and from time to time revise an Information Security Policy

-The Policy should cover UK GDPR, Data Protection Act 2018 and Cyber Security.
+The Policy should cover UK GDPR, Data Protection Act 2018, and pensions cyber security to safeguard sensitive data effectively.
 Also, appendices to the Policy can be used as a ‘home’ for ancillary documentation such as forms for data subject access requests and incident response plans (for data breaches and cyber incidents).

 2. Ensure trustee knowledge and understanding (TKU) policies include cyber risks

-Trustee training should include regular refreshers on data protection and cyber.
+Trustee training should include regular refreshers on data protection and pensions cyber security to ensure trustees stay ahead of emerging risks.
 New trustees must have the relevant knowledge and understanding (TKU) to perform their role within six months of appointment.
 Their induction should encompass information security, including their scheme’s policies and procedures.

 Consideration should also be given to breach simulation exercises.